pleungkh/node-struct/README.md

 ## fields property
 Struct().fields is a Proxy object allowing to access structure fields in a handy manner - as any other javascript object.

+# added new functions by pleungkh
+## setflFld(fieldName, txtStr, LenfieldName) function
+Resize field buffer to the txtStr text and keep the size value into LenfieldName.